MatthiasPiepke/BWT-Perla-Home-HA-custom-component/README.md

-# HA Integration for BWT Perla Home
+# HA Integration for BWT Perla Home for old FW 1.7x

-**A custom component for Home Assistant that delivers data from the water softener BWT Perla Home.**
+**A custom component for Home Assistant that delivers data from the water softener BWT Perla Home.
+This is not working with newer Firmware than 1.7x.**

 <img src="images/bwt_gui.png" alt="drawing" width="300" align="right"/>